Ep #315: Losing Money

 Today, I’m talking about how to handle losing money and how to manage your mindset around it.
 I’ll share some of the ways I approach losing money and why I choose to focus on things that make my soul happy.
 When you take away money, you’re left with your valuable and amazing self.

-A human life is more valuable than any dollar amount.
+A human life is more valuable than any dollar amount or any financial situation.
 And, I’m guessing the things you cherish most don’t cost a dime.

 Listen to the show